-Unwelcome advances are never acceptable.
-If you are comfortable doing so, professionally and respectfully address the situation with the manager, and know that going forward, you can always do so in the moment.
-You should also speak up and consult with the appropriate resources, such as Human Capital, or the ethics teams so that additional steps may be taken consistent with established firm processes.
+Unwelcome advances are never respectfully address the situation with the manager, and know that going forward, you can always do so in the moment.
+You should also speak up and established firm processes.
 Remember that RADAR is a resource as well.